-Week 10 - Patterns that Modify Training: Transfer Learning and Hyperparameter Tuning Patterns.
-Resilience Patterns: Batch Serving
+Week 10 - Patterns that Modify Model Training: Hyperparameter Tuning Patterns.
+Resilience Patterns: Stateless Serving Function and Batch Serving

 Introduction

-This week we will look at two patterns that modify training: the transfer learning pattern and the hyperparameter tuning pattern.
-The transfer learning pattern takes parts of a previously trained model, freezes the weights, and uses these nontrainable layers in a new model that solves a similar problem.
-This is needed when there is a lack of large datasets that are needed to train complex machine learning models.
+This week we will look at another pattern that modifies model training: the hyperparameter tuning pattern.
 The hyperparameter tuning pattern inserts the training loop into an optimization method to find the optimal set of model hyperparameters.

-We will also look at the first of resilience patterns: batch serving.
+We will also look at two resilience patterns: stateless serving function and batch serving.
+The stateless serving function pattern exports the machine learning model as a stateless function so that it can be shared by multiple clients in a scalable way.
+This is because production machine learning systems must be able to synchronously handle thousands to millions of prediction requests per second.
 The batch serving resilience design pattern focuses on ensuring the reliability and fault tolerance of batch processing systems.
 This pattern is particularly important in scenarios where large volumes of data are processed in scheduled batches, and any failure can result in significant delays or data loss.

 Videos